NoiRumelt/PySnakeAI/README.md

 # PySnakeAI
-Basic AI Project, Creating Snake game using Python and letting it to learn how to play using TensorFlow
+An AI Project, Creating Snake game using Python and letting it to learn how to play using TensorFlow

 Dependecies: